 Pulau Ubin is one of the hidden paradises of Singapore.
 The island presents a simple village life where most people visiting are usually looking tranquillity.
 You can find secluded beaches, the island’s architecture, bushes plantation, and more.

 To get to the island, you need to take a boat from Changi village terminal.
 No reservation to make because the boat will automatically take off if there are 12 passengers on board.

-Where to Stay in Singapore
+Where To Stay In Singapore

-Singapore has a good range of guest houses, hostels and hotels.
+Singapore has a good range of guest houses, hostels, and hotels.
 Here are a few places to check out if you are planning to visit Singapore.

-Remember to check the reviews and book a place that suits you interests while traveling.
+Remember to check the reviews and book a place that suits your interests while traveling.